 From the moment sin was introduced into this perfect world, God gave us the first tidbit of the good news as he promises Satan his own death in front of his two dying kids.

 God doesn’t chastise or even condemn.
 (Bear with me: I will get to that in a moment.)
 Instead, God responds with, “Satan, I will send Someone to make this right.
 You might think you have hurt him but he will crush your skull underneath his bare foot once and for all.”

 God promises the monster that he will be destroyed and God makes this threat in front of his half-naked, scared, frightened, sin-filled kids.
 With Adam and Eve as his first witnesses, God promises He alone will fix what they did.
 Step number one was sending someone to be born of a woman, step two was for this savior to be hurt in some way and step three was that this person would smash Satan’s head to smithereens.

 And when God turns to Adam and Eve, I believe that God doesn’t just instantly judge them.
 Why would I say this?
 Because after this encounter, they are still standing around on the earth.
 What I see is that God is simply laying out the consequences of sin in their lives and in the world.

-Genesis 3:21 And the LORD God made for Adam and for his wife garments of skins and clothed them.
+Genesis 3:21 (CSB) The LORD God made clothing from skins for the man and his wife, and he clothed them.